superpowers/docs.superpowers-html5.com/pages/en/4_development/3_building-superpowers.md

 You can either [use the command line version of Git](http://git-scm.com/) or a Git client app like [GitExtensions](http://gitextensions.github.io/), [SourceTree](https://www.sourcetreeapp.com/) or [GitHub Desktop](https://desktop.github.com/).

+We also recommend using a text editor with good TypeScript support like [Visual Studio Code](https://code.visualstudio.com/) for development.

 ## Building Superpowers and Superpowers Game

 In a terminal, run the following commands: